labd/wagtailstreamforms/README.md

 ]
 ```

-and add the required keys in your settings.py which you can get from google's recapcha service:
+Add the required keys in your settings.py which you can get from google's recapcha service:

 ```
 RECAPTCHA_PUBLIC_KEY = 'xxx'